047pegasus/GalacticHacks/README.md

-                                            MailTrust

-# GalacticHacks
+<h1 align="center" id="title">XEROMAIL</h1>

-This is my official repository for the Galactic Hacks Hackathon 2k23 JUET.
+<p id="description">This is the official repository for the Galactic Hacks Hackathon 2k23 JUET.
-The project is developed by Team Pegasus Gliders.
 This project is bootstrapped using Create React App command and Go language and it is a dynamic React based Web application that validates the email and ensures it's existence.

-Why Go?
-Go is a simple language that is easy to learn, and is a multipurpose language which made it suitable for backend in our project.
-The syntax of Golang is relatively small and has been used for a long time without significant changes.
-React being a component based programming language is used for frontend.
-It offers developers an easy way to create applications with a lot of functionality at once.
-It helped in creating dynamic web pages.

-Contribution guidelines:

-The project was made possible by contributions and efforts from the entire Team Pegasus Gliders and the Team Members are: Tanishq Agarwal, Shubhanshi Verma and Ayushi Dwivedi.

-# Build with
-Technologies used in the project:
-1- React.js
-2- Go

-# Licence
-The Unlicense

-# Description
 Our project is about ensuring the validation of email provided by the user.
 If the mail is accurate then it provides all the details of that domain.
-Even if the email is false then also it provies the details of that domain.
-Accessibility of this application is available to all and is user friendly.
+Even if the email provided by the user is not valid then also our tool is able to provide the details of that domain.
+This tool is based on open source and is free of costs to be used by all.
+Go being a simple and multipurpose language is used as a backend application for our project.
+React being a component based programming language is used for frontend.</p>

+<h2>🧐 Features</h2>

+Here're some of the project's best features:

+*   This project is able to verify the availability of email.
+*   It is bootstrapped using Create React App command and Go language.
+*   it is a dynamic React based Web application.

+<h2>🍰 Contribution Guidelines:</h2>

+The project was made possible by contributions and efforts from the entire Team Pegasus Gliders and the Team Members are: Tanishq Agarwal..
+Ayushi Dwivedi..Shubhanshi Verma

+<h2>💻 Built with</h2>

+Technologies used in the project:

+*   React.js(frontend)
+*   goLang(backend microservice)

+<h2>🛡️ License:</h2>

+This project is licensed under the The Unlicense

+<h2>💖Like my work?</h2>

+The project is developed by Team Pegasus Gliders.